themesberg/flowbite-svelte/src/routes/tabs/+page.md

 <Htwo label="Pills tabs" />

-If you want to use pills as a style for the tabs component you can do so by using this example.
+If you want to use pills as a style for the tabs component use `tabStyle="pill"`.

 <ExampleDiv>
 	<TabWrapper